By Daniella Dueñas

-DDA Kian referred to Garcia’s rap sheet, arguing he has a history of violence and violent conduct.
+DDA Kian referred to the accused’s rap sheet, arguing he has a history of violence and violent conduct.

-DPD Davtyan responded there was no evidence of aggravation for the first point, that Garcia took advantage of the position of trust and confidence.
+DPD Davtyan responded there was no evidence of aggravation for the first point, that the accused took advantage of the position of trust and confidence.

 “It’s not proper to use the bare elements of the charges to sort of use as an aggravation,” he argued.
 Kian countered, stating that it was proper to apply aggravating factors to this charge as domestic violence is “[…] in and of itself violent conduct.
 It is separate and distinct from an enhancement.”

 After hearing from both attorneys, Judge Dyer agreed that for the first two points, one of the position of trust and two for being a serious danger to society, there was no evidence of aggravating factors.

 However, Judge Dyer agreed that the accused’s history with violence and disorderly conduct was strong enough to prove aggravation.